 But the Wilson experience is about more than academics—it’s about finding your place.
 That’s where LEAP comes in.
 Through this two-week program, you’ll cover four important areas to help you successfully transition to college life:

-You’ll enroll in a mathematics course that will help you take the next step in your education.
+You’ll enroll in First-Year Seminar, that will help you take the next step in your education.
 You’ll also learn about Wilson’s academic support services, which help students with everything from time management and note-taking to writing and provides individual tutoring.
 Class time in the program will be approximately 3-4 hours a day, leaving plenty of time for other experiences.

 An important part of your life at Wilson will include finding new things to experience.
 And not just on campus.
 We’ll explore the rich history of Chambersburg, hike a part of the nearby Appalachian Trail, take a day trip to Washington, D.C., and spend time volunteering at the College’s USDA-certified organic Fulton Farm.